Singapore-based Broadcom to redomicile to U.S. by April 3

 Broadcom said such security concerns were not a risk to the closure of the proposed buyout as it never planned to finish the deal before completing moving its official base to the United States.

-Broadcom is incorporated in Singapore and co-headquartered there and in Irvine, California.
+Broadcom is incorporated in Singapore and co-headquartered there and in San Jose, California.

 Broadcom said last week that CFIUS has ordered the company to provide it with five business days’ notice before taking any action toward moving base to the United States.